-Rock the Green will utilize a paperless ticket system through a partnership with Eventbrite.
-Rock the Green will offer exclusive express entry to those fans who present their confirmations on their smartphone.
+Rock the Green uses a paperless ticket system through a partnership with Eventbrite.

-Rock the Green will also sell its signature organic cotton t-shirts on-site.
+Rock the Green sells its signature upcycled and organic tees on-site.
 Rock the Green even sources eco-friendly credentials and lanyards for VIP, sponsors and the bands.

-High-density polyethylene (HDPE) banner material, donated by Big Systems (print) and HP Eco-Solutions (HP) (material), will reduce the carbon footprint of the signage by more than 80 percent.
+High-density polyethylene (HDPE) banner material reduces the carbon footprint of the signage by more than 80 percent.
 Rock the Green reuses as much of the signage as possible.
 Big Systems coordinates eco-friendly printing on their machinery and recycles all of the signage that cannot be reused through HP’s large format sign take-back program.
-And, during the festival, no paper brochures or flyers will be distributed by organizers, exhibitors, or vendors.
+And, during the festival, no paper brochures or flyers are distributed by organizers, exhibitors, or vendors.